sandervandevelde/Mqtt-Client-Service-On-Azure-Container-Instances-demonstration/az-cli-eventgrid-mqtt.md

 Notice that the publisher can write messages in multiple topics where the '+' represents the client identifier.

-## Topic space subscriber
+## Create a Topic space for the subscriber

-Create topic space and topic template for the subscribers:
+Create topic space and topic template for the subscriber clients:

 ```
 az eventgrid namespace topic-space create -g acsResourceGroup --namespace-name egns-aci-test-mqtt -n subscribertopicspace --topic-templates 'acitest/${client.authenticationName}/alert'
 ```

-Notice that each subscriber can only read its own topic based on the 'client authentication name'.
+Notice that each subscriber can only read their own topic based on the 'client authentication name'.

-## Permission binding publishers
+## Create a Permission binding for publishers

 Bring both the publisher client group and the publisher topic space together and mark it with publisher permissions: